syrop/syrop.github.io/_posts/2019-04-27-refreshing-your-data.markdown

 I recommend the reader experiments with the `CoroutineWorker`, or several extension functions taking in a `suspend` block of code, or a block of code that requires a `CoroutineScope`.

-Before I wrote the present article I did have some idea that `WorkManager` might be used to refresh data periodically, but I really had no idea how to do that.
+Before I wrote the present article I did have some idea that `WorkManager` might be used to refresh data periodically, but didn't really have an idea how to take an advantage of it.

 I should be able now to discuss the repository pattern, or refreshing the data it holds, in very fine details.

 I recomment the reader writes articles about several of their favorite design patterns, or the refactorings they have carried out in their projects.
 The reader might thus improve their communication skills and be better prepared to talk to other people about the way they see good coding practices, or what they generally want to achieve when they write programs.

 [firestore]: https://firebase.google.com/products/firestore/
 [repository-article]: https://syrop.github.io/jekyll/update/2019/04/14/repository-lifecycle.html